 A Quick Guide to the West Nile Virus

-West Nile virus is the result of being infected with a virus carried by mosquitoes.
+By CH WoodsWest Nile virus is the result of being infected with a virus carried by mosquitoes.

-On the other hand, there are rare cases where people who are infected with West Nile virus end up with a deadly condition that involves the inflammation of their brain.
+The majority of people infected with the West Nile virus do not usually suffer from any symptoms, though in uncommon cases a person may suffer from minor conditions like a headache or low fever.On the other hand, there are rare cases where people who are infected with West Nile virus end up with a deadly condition that involves the inflammation of their brain.
 Minor symptoms of the West Nile virus infection typically start to disappear without any type of treatment, however severe symptoms, like a high fever, overall weakness, and migraines, will need instant medical attention or else death might become a possibility.

 Needless to say, being bitten by mosquitoes where West Nile virus is found raises your chances of being infected with it.
 Make sure you properly protect yourself from mosquitoes with mosquito repellent and by putting on clothing that covers most of your skin in order lower your risk.